elusivecodes/fQuery/README.md

 Perform an XHR GET request.

 - `url` is a string containing the URL for the request.
+- `data` can be an object, array, string containing data to send with the request, and will default to *null*.
 - `options` is an object containing options for the request.
     - `method` is a string containing the method to use for the request, and will default to "*GET*".
-    - `data` is an object containing data to send with the request, and will default to *false*.
     - `contentType` is a string containing the Content-Type header to send with the request, and will default to "*application/x-www-form-urlencoded*".
     - `responseType` is a string containing the expected Content-Type header of the response.
+    - `mimeType` is a string containing the MIME type to use for the server response.
+    - `username` is a string containing the username to authenticate with.
+    - `password` is a string containing the password to authenticate with.
+    - `timeout` is a number indicating the number of milliseconds before the request will be terminated, and will default to *0*.
+    - `isLocal` is a boolean indicating whether the request will be treated as local.
     - `cache` is a boolean indicating whether to cache the request, and will default to *true*.
     - `processData` is a boolean indicating whether to process the data depending on the `contentType`, and will default to *true*.
     - `rejectOnCancel` is a boolean indicating whether to reject the promise if the request is cancelled, and will default to *true*.